STOMACH TUBING SICK GOATS

-Adult or kid, there are times that the only way to save the goat's life is to stomach tube electrolytes and nutritional supplements into it.
-You must have the necessary supplies on hand and know how to use them when an emergency arises.
+Sometimes the only way to save the life of a sick goat, adult or kid, is to stomach tube electrolytes, nutritional supplements, and/or medications into it, You must have the necessary supplies on hand and must know how to use them.

-When tube feeding a weak or sick kid, limit the amount tubed at one feeding to no more than two ounces (60 cc's).
-(As it gets stronger, you can increase the amount tubed, but start small.)
+When tube feeding a weak or sick kid, limit the amount tubed at one time to no more than two ounces (60 cc).
+First-time tubing should be one ounce (30 cc) or less.
 Give the kid time to digest the liquids tubed into it.
-Because colostrum from some dams is very thick, it may be necessary to thin it with goat's milk (or water) for proper flow through the stomach tube.
-If the tube stops up, have a length of stiff wire the length of the stomach tube to run through to unstop it.
+If the colostrum being tubed is very thick, it may be necesssary to thin the colostrum with a small amount of goat's milk for proper flow through the stomach tube.
+Cut a length of thick stiff wire equal to the length of the stomach tube for use in unstopping the tube.

-To determine if a kid is full or needs additional nutrition, place the kid with all four feet on the ground supporting itself and feel the abdomen in front of the back legs with both hands.
+How tell if a kid is full or needs additional nutrition: Place the kid with all four feet on the ground and feel the abdomen in front of the back legs with both hands.
 The stomach should feel firm but not tight.
-If the kid's belly feels 'squishy,' then it needs more colostrum, milk, or whatever is being tubed or bottle-fed into him.
-If you perform this procedure by supporting the kid off the ground, it will always feel more full than it really is.
+If the kid's belly feels 'squishy,' then he needs more colostrum, milk, or whatever is being tubed (or bottle-fed) into him.
+If you perform this procedure by holding the kid off the ground, he will always feel 'fuller' than he really is.

-Do not tube milk or colostrum into a kid who cannot hold its head up or whose body temperature is less than 100*F. Use sugar and water mixtures (Karo syrup, molasses, or equal parts of 50% dextrose and water) to give it energy until it can sit upright and hold its head up.
-See my article entitled "Health Problems of Newborn and Weak Kids" on my website's Articles page for how to treat sick and weak kids.
+This is worth repeating: Do not tube milk or colostrum into a kid who cannot hold its head up or whose body temperature is less than 100*F. It will DIE.
+Instead, use sugar and water mixtures (Karo syrup, molasses, or equal parts of 50% dextrose and water) to give it energy until it can sit upright.
+See my article on weak and newborn kids on my website's Articles page: http://www.tennesseemeatgoats.com for details on how to save such kids.

-You must learn how to use stomach tubes on both adult and kid goats.
-Like so many things in life, it is easier to do than you think.
+Every goat raiser must learn how to use stomach tubes on both adult and kid goats.
+It is easier to do than you think.
 One day a goat's life is going to depend upon your ability to use a stomach tube properly.
-Get prepared NOW.

 Important!
 Please Read This Notice!